olson-sean-k/plexus/README.md

 }
 ```

-These traits enable APIs for offset extrusion, poking, smoothing, etc. Data
-structures like `MeshGraph` also provide functions that allow user code to
+Data structures like `MeshGraph` also provide functions that allow user code to
-specify arbitrary geometry without requiring any of these traits; the data in
+compute geometry without requiring any of these traits; the data in these
-these structures may be arbitrary, including no data at all.
+structures may be arbitrary, including no data at all.

 ## Integrations